DecisiveData/ZeroToSnowflake/README.looker.md

 5. Look for an email from Fivetran and complete the sign up.
 6. In the Fivetran Dashboard, click **Connectors**.
 7. Click **+ CONNECTOR** and search for *Salesforce*.
-8. Click Salesforce and change the schema name to  `salesforce_z2s`. **It is very important** for the Tableau Dashboard section later to have it be named exactly `salesforce_z2s`.
+8. Click Salesforce and change the schema name to  `salesforce_z2s`.
 9. Click **AUTHORIZE** and complete the login of Fivetran into Salesforce.
 10. Click **SAVE & TEST**.
 When the tests are completed, click **< View Connector**.
 11. Fivetran will download a list of objects available for sync from Salesforce.
 12. Under the **Schemas** header click the `-` button just to the left of the **Sync Table** header.
 We only need a few tables, and this will remove every table from the sync.
-Then go through the list of objects and add back just the necessary tables, which are `Account`, `Lead`, `Opportunity`, `OpportunityLineItem`, `Pricebook2`, `PricebookEntry`, `Product2`, and `User`.
+Then go through the list of objects and add back just the necessary tables, which are `Account`, `Campaign`, `Contact`, `Lead`, `Opportunity`, and `User`.
+There is no harm in syncing all tables, it will just take slightly longer on the initial historical sync.
 13. In the upper right, click the slider to **Enable** the sync of data from Salesforce into Snowflake.
 14. Above the list of tables, change **Replication Frequency** slider to `5m` and then over to `24h`.
 This will kick off an initial sync of historical data.

-# Data Visualization Setup - Tableau
+# Data Visualization Setup - Looker

-1. A Tableau free trial can be created at [https://www.tableau.com/partner-trial](https://www.tableau.com/partner-trial?id=19610).
-2. Fill out the registration form, then download & install Tableau.
+1. A Looker user account invitation in the Decisive Data tenant will be emailed to you.
+Follow the instructions to create a password and sign up.

-# Data Warehouse Configuration: Dimensional Model in Snowflake
+# Data Warehouse Configuration - Snowflake

-There are two analytical processes that we will perform to add value to Salesforce data:
+There are some tasks that we will perform in Snowflake to enable an analytical tool to connect to our cloud data warehouse.

-1. **Data Modeling** to reshape our normalized Salesforce data into a useful format for analytics.
-2. **Dashboard Design** to effectively design appealing dashboards to see and understand data, in a way that drives action.

-Tableau often requires a simplified dataset that is in a single table or star schema.
-In our Zero to Snowflake example, this will take the form of a dimensional model that we can install.
-A sample dimensional model is available in this repository at `/salesforce/fivetran/dimensional` or https://github.com/DecisiveData/ZeroToSnowflake/tree/master/salesforce/fivetran/dimensional.

-1. In Snowflake, click **Worksheets** and open a blank worksheet.
-2. Copy/paste the contents of `/salesforce/fivetran/dimensional/__install_dimensional.sql` into the blank worksheet in Snowflake.
+1. Copy/paste the contents of `/salesforce/fivetran/analytics_setup.sql` into the blank worksheet in Snowflake.
-3. At the top of the worksheet, check the box for **All Queries** and then click the **Run** button.
+2. At the top of the worksheet, check the box for **All Queries** and then click the **Run** button.

-# Data Visualization Configuration: Executive Sales Summary Dashboard in Tableau
+# Data Visualization Configuration - Looker

-**NOTE**: Requires `Tableau 2018.3`.

-1. Download the starter Tableau file in this repository at `/salesforce/tableau/Executive Sales Summary.twbx` or online here: https://github.com/DecisiveData/ZeroToSnowflake/blob/master/salesforce/tableau/Executive%20Sales%20Summary.twbx
-2. Click the **Download** button in Github to move a copy of `Executive Sales Summary.twbx` to your hard drive.
-3. When the file opens in Tableau, a login dialog will come up.
-Click the **Edit connection** button, and fill in your server, username, and password.
-4. Click **Sign In** and data should populate.
+1. View our Looker model here: https://github.com/DecisiveData/blocks_salesforce
+2. In the Looker Admin section, first configure a Connection with the settings created in the `analytics_setup.sql` file of the last step.
+Be sure to test the connection.
+3. In the Looker Develop menu, select **Manage LookML Projects** and click the **New LookML Project** button in the upper right.
+4. Name the project and in Starting Point select **Clone Public Git Repository**.
+In the **Git Repository URL** textbox enter `git://github.com/DecisiveData/blocks_salesforce.git` and click **Create Project**.

 # Sample Login Information